errsole/errsole.js/README.md

 ## Upcoming Features

-* **Search Logs:** We are adding a new feature to the Errsole Dashboard that enables you to search your app logs over a specified time period.
+* **Error Notifications:** We will implement a notification system that sends alerts about errors directly to your Email or Slack.
 * **Custom Logger:** We are introducing a custom logger that supports all log levels (error, warn, info, debug) and allows custom JSON logging.
-* **Error Notifications:** We will implement a notification system that sends alerts about errors directly to your Email or Slack.

 ## Contribution and Support